 The contact tracing process is crucial to understanding the spread of the virus within a community and identifying the source and exposure to stop further transmission.

 This can take some time depending on the nature of an outbreak.
-If the DHHS investigation determines that a person was infectious while at school, the contact tracing process begins.
+If the DH investigation determines that a person was infectious while at school, the contact tracing process begins.